 Updating the INEE Minimum Standards

-Since the last INEE Minimum Standards (INEE MS) update in 2010, the context of humanitarian crises and the development landscape have drastically changed.
-When the INEE MS were last revised in 2010, critical pieces of the humanitarian system, including the Sustainable Development Goals, the Global Compact on Refugees, and Education Cannot Wait, did not exist.
-The humanitarian-development community has, since 2010, had to adapt rapidly to changes in the global context, such as the escalating impacts of climate change, the onset of pandemics in an increasingly interconnected world, and a rapid increase in both the number and complexity of humanitarian crises.
-Our understanding of the deep connections between education, child protection policy, and interventions has also grown.
-Likewise, since the 2016 World Humanitarian Summit, momentum is gathering for “new ways of working,” localization efforts, and enhanced synergies that call for coherence in humanitarian-development response.
+Since the last update of the INEE Minimum Standards (INEE MS) in 2010, the context of humanitarian crises and the development landscape have drastically changed.
+At that time, some critical pieces of the current aid system did not exist, including the Sustainable Development Goals, the Global Compact on Refugees, and the Education Cannot Wait fund.
+Emergency contexts have also changed, with the escalating impacts of climate change, the onset of pandemics in an increasingly interconnected world, unprecedented forced migrations, and a rapid increase in both the number and complexity of humanitarian crises.
+Since 2010, the connections between education, child protection, and other sectors have deepened, and there are “new ways of working” that emphasize localization, decolonization, and coherence in humanitarian-development response.

-Given their critical and foundational importance for the EiE sector, ensuring the INEE MS reflect emerging and evolving issues and thematic areas in humanitarian aid is essential for practitioners, advocates, and policymakers to deliver quality, safe, and relevant education in all emergency contexts.
+Given their critical importance for the education in emergencies sector, ensuring that the INEE Minimum Standards reflect evolving issues, themes, and contexts in humanitarian assistance is essential for the delivery of quality, safe, and relevant education in all emergency contexts.
 This is what the update process seeks to achieve.